 Our free punch list template is ideal to track tasks that are left uncompleted as teams get close to project completion.
 It’s a great tool for construction project managers, site managers and anyone who wants to make sure no work is left behind at the final stages of the construction project.

 - Best Construction Scheduling Software of 2022

 - Types of Construction Contracts: Pros, Cons & Best Practices

 ProjectManager is an award-winning project management software that reports in real time and organizes your tasks to keep you on track.
 If you’re looking to get rid of the paper construction daily report and move to a dynamic software tool that can let you better manage and report on your construction project, then you need project management software.

 Much of what you have to track on the construction daily log can be generated with one click of your keyboard with our reporting feature.
 The project status report gives you an overview of the health of your whole project and tasks.
 You can see which tasks are overdue.
 Other reports include the project plan, tasks, timesheets, availability of your crew, their workload and the project variance to see if your actual progress is aligned with your schedule.

 Maintain a High-Level View

 You can get an instant status report by using our real-time dashboard.
 The dashboard collects data from your team’s status updates and automatically calculates that information and displays it in easy-to-read charts and graphs.
 Anytime you need to see if you’re on schedule or keeping to your budget, it’s available immediately.

-ProjectManager.com is a cloud-based project management tool that organizes tasks, teams and projects with real-time reporting tools, so you always know where you are and what you’re spending on your project.
+ProjectManager is a project management tool that organizes tasks, teams and projects with real-time reporting tools, so you always know where you are and what you’re spending on your project.
 Join the tens of thousands of teams and organizations that use our tool to run successful projects.
 Take our free 30-day trial today.